 Supporters of the Arizona Independent Redistricting Commission argued that the Legislature’s lawsuit against the remapping panel violates the Voter Protection Act.Read More »

-The Arizona Supreme Court declined to accept a case challenging the state’s new campaign contribution limits.
+The Arizona Supreme Court today agreed to hear arguments in the case over Arizona’s new campaign contribution limits.

 The court agreed to accept the case and scheduled oral arguments for Dec.
 17. Senate President Andy Biggs and House Speaker Andy Tobin want the Supreme Court to overturn the Court of Appeals’ injunction against HB2593, which dramatically raised contribution limits for state-level races.

 The Arizona Supreme Court decided Nov.
 21 to leave intact the criminal record of a death row inmate who died of natural causes before his case ended.Read More »